StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ### GPS Performance Tests - Report Format

-The GPS's were initially tested for signal performance and fix time in 3 batches.
+The GPSs were initially tested for signal performance and fix time in 3 batches.
 Below the testing of each batch is reported starting with a picture of the GPSs.
 The GPS is named and the information presented in this order, Fix time from cold, current consumption whilst acquiring fix, current consumption after fix, total tracker power used in 24 hours, GPS mAhr used in 24 hours, battery life for a pack of AA Alkalines.
 To calculate the power just used by the GPS the consumed by the tracker with no GPS was measured.
 The total up time was 2.91 seconds with a power consumption of 7.2mA when idle and 44mA when transmitting.
 The transmit time was 0.925 seconds, this equates to 0.0917 mAhr per hour or 2.2mAhr per day.
 With that figure known it was possible to subtract the figure from the total measured mAhr when the transmissions and GPS were in use in order to isolate the GPS only figure.

 The GPS signal graph is then shown for the GPS, note that green bars mean the satellite is available for fix information blue means it is not.
 At the bottom of the bar is the signal strength, and below that the satellite number.